ashley-ley/deep-learning-challenge/README.md

 ## Project Structure:
 ### Step 1: Preprocess the Data:
+The target variable for the model is IS_SUCCESSFUL.
+This variable represents whether the funding provided by Alphabet Soup was successful (1) or not (0).
+All the columns except the target variable (IS_SUCCESSFUL) are considered features for the model.
+  + The columns 'EIN' and 'NAME' are removed from the input data as they are neither targets nor features.
   + Bin rare categorical variables into a new value, 'Other.'
   + Encode categorical variables using pd.get_dummies().
   + Split data into features array (X) and target array (y).